 I have more than one child I read to.
 Can I count the same title for each child?

-Of course you can!
+Of course, you may!
 And if one of your older children reads to their sibling, you can count that also.

-Yes, just ask Izzi or Beth for the titles.
+Yes, just ask Ms. Lisa for the titles.

-What about the books that my preschooler hears at school from the preschool teachers?
+What about the books that my preschooler hears at school?

 Yes, you can count those.

-When I don’t have time to read to my child, I sometimes let her listen to a book on CD.
-Can I add that to her list?
+When I don’t have time to read to my child, I sometimes let them listen to an audiobook.May I add that to their list?

 Sure, as long as she has listened to the entire story.